indianakernick/renamore/README.md

     let to = PathBuf::from("new.txt");

     if renamore::rename_exclusive(&from, &to)? {
-        // `new.txt` will definitely not be overwritten. println!("The operation was atomic");
+        // `new.txt` was definitely not overwritten.
+        println!("The operation was atomic");
     } else {
-        // `new.txt` will probably not be overwritten. println!("The operation was not atomic");
+        // `new.txt` was probably not overwritten.
+        println!("The operation was not atomic");
     }